-- Windows 7 or Vista, or Mac OS 10.x or above - Internet access with a minimum 56KB/s modem speed.
-SSU recommends a high speed connection such as DSL or a cable modem. - 1GHz or greater Pentium processor - Sound Card and Speakers and/or headphones - 8X or faster CD-ROM - 512MB of RAM (or greater) is recommended - Firefox 3 or Internet Explorer 5.0 or higher - Microsoft Office or equivalent (Word, Excel and PowerPoint)
+- Windows 7 or later or Mac OS 10.9 or above

+- 2 GB RAM or greater is recommended

+- 2.0 GHz Intel or AMD processor or greater

+- Internet access with a minimum speed of 3 Mbps, higher speed is recommended

+- Sound Card and Speakers and/or headphones

+- Firefox or Internet Explorer 11 or higher.
+SSU recommends Google Chrome.

+- Microsoft Office (Word, Excel and PowerPoint) or equivalent.